 With the exodus of entrepreneurs and businesses from Hong Kong, there’s been a new surge of interest to open a bank account in Taiwan.
 And, it makes sense.
 With political unrest and uncertainty on the rise in Hong Kong, many are looking for new (and safer) banking alternatives in the region.

 Now, Taiwan isn’t your typical tax haven or wealth management hub.
-In fact, most people overlook it entirely, in favor of Singapore, Hong Kong, and even Macau.
+In fact, most people overlook it entirely, in favor of a Singapore non-resident bank account, a Hong Kong bank account, and even a Macau bank account.
 But, for those who are properly structured and understand the benefits, Taiwan can make a lot of sense.

-Plus, if you desperately need a personal bank account in Asia as a non-resident, but are struggling to find a bank that will accept you, Taiwan banking can also be a useful “backup” option.
-Assuming, of course, you can physically travel to Taiwan or use one of the Taiwan-specific strategies we share with GlobalBanks Insiders.
+So, if you desperately need a personal bank account in Asia as a non-resident, but are struggling to find a bank that will accept you, Taiwan banking might be a suitable option.
+Assuming, of course, you can physically travel to Taiwan or use one of the Taiwan-specific strategies we share with our premium members.

-But before diving in, don’t forget to download your free copy of our Non-Resident Banking Starter Guide – it’ll give you the foundation you’ll need to open a bank account in Taiwan and other countries in Asia.
+But before diving in, don’t forget to download your FREE Non-Resident Banking Starter Guide – it’ll give you the foundation you need to open a bank account in Taiwan and other countries in Asia.